 "At seven months pregnancy, the baby died"

-Eventually I met a young woman, my wife to whom I have been married for 36 years.
-It was hard for us when it come to child bearing, we had a miscarriage and a death of another child at seven months of pregnancy.
+Eventually I met a young woman, now my wife to whom I have been married for 36 years.
+It was hard for us when it came to child bearing.
+We had a miscarriage and also a death of another preborn child at seven months of pregnancy.
 It was very hard, devastating on both of us.
 But then eventually we had twins.

 "The films of Rocky helped me develop my character"